gbxyz/perl-net-rdap/README.md

-[Net::RDAP](https://metacpan.org/pod/Net::RDAP) does all the hard work of determining the correct server to query ([Net::RDAP::Registry](https://metacpan.org/pod/Net::RDAP::Registry) is an interface to the IANA registries), querying the sserver ([Net::RDAP::UA](https://metacpan.org/pod/Net::RDAP::UA) is an RDAP HTTP user agent), and parsing the response ([Net::RDAP::Response](https://metacpan.org/pod/Net::RDAP::Response) provides access to the data returned by the server).
+[Net::RDAP](https://metacpan.org/pod/Net::RDAP) does all the hard work of determining the correct server to query ([Net::RDAP::Registry](https://metacpan.org/pod/Net::RDAP::Registry) is an interface to the IANA registries), querying the server ([Net::RDAP::UA](https://metacpan.org/pod/Net::RDAP::UA) is an RDAP HTTP user agent), and parsing the response ([Net::RDAP::Response](https://metacpan.org/pod/Net::RDAP::Response) provides access to the data returned by the server).